or The Allure of Revolution

 Why is this concept so popular?
 Revolutions accelerate time, hinting at an immediate resolution to a persistent problem.
 Tyranny and belly fat can be whisked away in a single revolutionary action.
 Take up arms or take a pill.
 Buy into a revolutionary ideology or simply buy a product.
 Revolutions play to our hopes — whatever they might be.

 Economic and technological revolutions inevitably and irrevocably alter the economic landscape.
 The Industrial Revolution sits alongside the Information Revolution.
 We might also talk about the Print Revolution of Gutenberg in the same breath as the E-books, Blogs, and Social Media Revolutions.
-Will our grandchildren remember George Washington and Mark Zuckerberg as two great American revolutionaries?
+Will our grandchildren remember George Washington and Steve Jobs as two great American revolutionaries?

 The word “revolution” is a human tool.
 At any point in time, its meaning has shifted to accommodate those wielding it.
 By establishing a site like this — Age of Revolutions — we are participating in the humanities, surveying revolutionary changes in history, encouraging the comparative study of revolutions, and exploring the hopes imbued in the term “revolution.”
-Explore the site.
-Visit our editors page to learn more about the people helping us to publish this content to the web!
+We invite you to explore the site, and visit our editors page to learn more about the people helping us to publish this content to the web.

 Title image: The Second of May 1808: The Charge of the Mamelukes, by Francisco de Goya (1814).